christianalfoni/module-loader-tdd/README.md

 <a name="privates"/>
 ### Creating private methods
 The second argument passed is an object of private methods.
-These methods are not exposed normally, but will be during testing of the module.
+These methods are not exposed, but will be during testing of the module.
 This gives you a clear definition of which methods are public and which are private to the module.